tetrapus/Karkat/README.md

 # Karkat

 Multithreaded python IRC socket bot.
+Warning: This readme may be out of date.
+Karkat is undergoing thorough modifications to his plugin structure.
+The majority of former features are currently not ported to the new interface- this is reasonably easy to do, but I have not done so as I am cleaning them all up before re-adding them.
+Please be patient, and feel free to do it yourself.

 ## How to use Karkat
 Create a config file.
 A sample file (Sample.yaml) is provided.
 Run Karkat as follows: ``python karkat.py <config>`` Some data files are not provided.
-Delete classes and entries in the callback registry (flist) as necessary until it works.
+Karkat will show warnings if any necessary apikeys are not present.
+Some dependancies are not included and may be required (anyone want to write a setup.py?)
+These are:
+- Docopt
+- Requests
+- PyYaml

 ## Files
 The main file is ``karkat.py``.
-Currently, this file sets up all the threads and callbacks, but the aim is to modularise this and replace it with a config.

 ### threads.py